There could be many reasons for visa refusal or cancellation. It is totally disheartening to be notified of the visa refusal or cancellation.

 Vary:

-AAT can vary the department decision and will remit the decision back to the department with a new recommendation.
+AAT can vary the department decision and will remit the decision back to the department to reconsider the application.

 Set aside: In many cases, AAT can also set aside the department decision.
 In that case, the applicant visa will be taken to have never cancelled.